 Conclusion:High incidence of Brucellaantibodies among PUO patients (29%).
 The rate of brucellosis antibodies among females was much higher than that of males.
 There was no significant variation of brucellosis among the different age groups, as the distribution was almost between all ages, and there was a significant correlation between brucellosis and animal husbandry at home, as well as dealing with animals during childbirth.

-KEYWORDS: Brucella antibodies, brucellosis, pyrexia of unknown origin (PUO), risk factors,
+Keywords: Brucella antibodies, Brucellosis, Pyrexia of Unknown Origin (PUO), Sana'a City, Yemen.

 INTRODUCTION